Dollmaker (character): Film

 An amalgamated incarnation of the Dollmaker appears in Batman vs. Robin, voiced by "Weird Al" Yankovic.
 This version is identified as Anton Schott, has elements of Barton Mathis, and wears a broken doll mask.
 Additionally, he was almost killed by his serial killer father as a child and is based in an abandoned toy factory in Gotham, where he kidnaps children and turns them into cyborgs so that they, according to him, can never be hurt again.
-Following a fight with Robin, who reluctantly spares him, Dollmaker is killed by Talon on the orders of the Court of Owls, who attempt frame Robin for it.
+Following a fight with Robin, who reluctantly spares him, Dollmaker is killed by the Court of Owls, who attempt to frame Robin for it.